lancopku/label-embedding-network/README.md

 - Tensorflow 1.3
 - Pytorch 0.2.0
 ## Training
-You can change the training mode by setting the parameter "mode", as the "mode=baseline" means the baseline models(CNN, ResNet-8 or ResNet-18) and the "mode=emb" means our proposed label embedding network.
+You can change the training mode by setting the parameter "mode", as the `mode=baseline` means the baseline models(CNN, ResNet-8 or ResNet-18) and the `mode=emb` means our proposed label embedding network.
 There are also some other super parameters, see the codes for more details.
 ### CIFAR-100